Best Practice Using a Dermatology Search Engine

 A new search focused on the dark mole, nevertheless the red patches are still in the picture.

 The cropped image focuses on the mole and it reveals that the user possibly has a seborrheic keratosis.
 Ranked as number two is malignant melanoma as a differential answer.
 This mole is something that should get checked out by an in person visit to a dermatologist, with the use of a dermatoscope which can determine a correct diagnosis and if it should be removed, biopsied or left under observation.

 Skin Image Search™ accuracy

-Version 1.0 of our web interface is trained on 33 skin disease classes (inflammatory, moles and STDs).
-The accuracy is 40% on one skin disease and 80% for top 5 skin diseases.
-We are continuously experimenting to make it better.
-Within 9 months the goal is to be 80% accurate on one skin disease and 100% on top 3 skin diseases.
+Version 2.0 of our web interface is trained on 44 skin disease classes (inflammatory, moles and STDs).
+The accuracy is 49.3%% on one skin disease and 81.7% for top 5 skin diseases.
+We are continuously experimenting to make it better. *

 We have an open API that can integrate into any internet platform and apps.
 Currently health chat bots and telemedicine primary care clinic use the API.
 If interested you can sign up here